CCheCastaldo/MSHMicroMet/README.md

 </p>

-You can visualize the time series of temperature and relative humidity for any individual deployment by selecting it on the table and then clicking on the Time Series tab.
+You can visualize the time series of temperature and relative humidity measurements for any individual deployment by selecting it on the table and then clicking on the Time Series tab.

 <p align="center">
 <img src="MSHMicroMetR/logo/dygraph.png" width="100%" style="display: block; margin: auto;" />